-PLATFORM SYSTEMS DIVISION (188.00): Manages and provides IT platforms that directly support customer activities across all of NIST and hosts DOC-wide shared services.
-Services supported include: data, email, and communication collaboration platforms for both internal and external collaboration; productivity tools; document and workflow management, and electronic signature.
+PLATFORM SERVICES DIVISION (188.00): Manages and provides IT platforms that directly support customer activities across all of NIST and hosts DOC-wide shared services.
+Provides collaboration and productivity platforms including email, data, workflow management, communications, and electronic signature.
+Manages platforms that provide authentication and certificate services for NIST staff as well as some DOC-wide services.
+Provides and supports the DOC-wide cybersecurity services for Continuous Diagnostics & Mitigation (CDM).
 In addition, the Platform Services Division provides virtual desktops as a service to enable access to key NIST resources from any device, anytime, anywhere.